-There are two complementary ways in which one can look at this relativistic VQC setup.
+There are two complementary ways in which one can look at this RVQC setup.
 On the one hand, it can be seen as a generalization of a familiar spin-spin interaction setup, where the mediating electromagnetic field is explicitly taken into account.
 In fact, in the simplest case where the qubits are inertial, the trainable parameters can be thought of as the magnitude and direction of an external, tunable magnetic field.
 On the other hand, this setup is a limit of the full quantum field theoretic description of the interaction between effective qubits, where the quantum degrees of freedom of the mediating field are taken into account, adding noise to the system due to entanglement between the qubits and the field.
 However, in the current setup, the entanglement present in the field cannot yet be used to implement entangling qubit operations without the need for communication (as is the case in entanglement harvesting protocols~\cite{WhenHarvesting,roleDOF}).
-Extending the relativistic VQC {framework} to harness this feature of quantum fields is among our next goals.
-Additionally, generalizations of our setup to widely distributed settings could be considered.
+Extending the RVQC framework to widely distributed settings where this feature of quantum fields can be harnessed is among our next goals.

 Further building on the prospect of QML in relativistic settings, our construction integrates the properties of relativistic quantum fields into the learning process itself, introducing the idea of learning/computing in environments embedded in spacetime.
 This raises interesting questions, such as whether one can identify quantum computation in natural phenomena by observing their relativistic motion.
 Additionally, our work adds new perspectives for establishing large spacetime quantum networks and distributed cryptographic schemes, both of which are at the forefront of quantum technologies.